pss959/EasyMaker3D/README.md

 `libfreetype-dev libglfw3-dev libjsoncpp-dev libjpeg-dev libminizip-dev libopenx r-dev libstb-dev libtinyxml2-dev libz-dev`

+The `googletest` package is required to run the unit tests.

 ## File Format

 Various parts of the application read data from files.
 The parser that reads